Finished the heartwarming Deaimon: Recipe for Happiness anime and wondering where to start the

 From our hands-on reading of the series, we’ve identified several key areas that become a central focus.
 You can look forward to a richer exploration of the world and its characters.

-- The Evolving Relationship Between Nagomu and Kanoko: The anime reintroduced Nagomu’s ex-girlfriend, Kanoko, but the manga gives this complicated relationship significant attention.
-Their unresolved feelings and the reasons for their initial breakup are explored in much greater detail, becoming a major romantic subplot.
+manga gives this complicated relationship significant attention.
+Their unresolved feelings and the reasons for their initial breakup are explored in much greater detail, becoming a major romantic subplot. - Itsuka’s Personal Growth and Past: Itsuka’s journey continues as she becomes more comfortable as a part of the Irino family.
+The

-- Itsuka’s Personal Growth and Past: Itsuka’s journey continues as she becomes more comfortable as a part of the Irino family.
-The manga further develops her bond with Nagomu as a father figure while also gently uncovering more about her past and the circumstances that led her to Ryokushou.
+manga further develops her bond with Nagomu as a father figure while also gently uncovering more about her past and the circumstances that led her to Ryokushou. - New Challenges for the Ryokushou Shop: The daily life of the wagashi shop remains a core focus.
+The

-- New Challenges for the Ryokushou Shop: The daily life of the wagashi shop remains a core focus.
-The manga introduces new characters, rival shops, and seasonal challenges that test the skills and unity of the Irino family and their employees.
+manga introduces new characters, rival shops, and seasonal challenges that test the skills and unity of the Irino family and their employees.
 This allows for deeper dives into the art of making traditional Japanese sweets.

-Where Can You Officially Read the Deaimon Manga?
+Where Can You Officially Read the Deaimon Manga ?

 You can purchase both physical and digital volumes of Deaimon from a variety of legitimate sources.
 Opting for these official channels over unofficial aggregator sites guarantees the best reading experience and respects the creator’s work.